 Students will hone their critical thinking skills, reading comprehension, writing skills, and research abilities.
 In addition to that, students will be taught how to write in accordance to MLA format.
 Students will write several paper assignments that vary from 1-5 pages in length.

 My B1A course is titled "Pastures, Pipelines, and Prisons: Critically Engaging the Economies of the Central Valley."

 The course approaches the major industries of the Central Valley and our local region as they are represented in both fiction and non-fiction texts and other media.
 The course is divided into three sections, each focusing on a specific part of the local economy: the oil industry, agriculture and migratory labor, and the prison industrial complex.
 These broader themes intersect with relevant topics such as capitalism, race, class, immigration, labor rights, and other pertinent concepts and issues.
-This is all to serve the purpose of providing you with the knowledge and tools needed to think critically about those forces undergirding or undermining the region and our own communities.
+This is all to serve the purpose of providing students with the knowledge and tools needed to think critically about those forces undergirding or undermining the region and our own communities.

 Students will view the film Water and Power: A California Heist for the first unit on water.
 In the second unit on agriculture and migratory labor, students will read Factories in the Field: The Story of Migratory Farm Labor in California by Carey McWilliams, America Is in the Heart by Carlos Bulosan, and Under the Feet of Jesus by Helena Maria Viramontes.
 For the third unit, which focuses on the prison industrial complex, students will read Golden Gulag: Prisons, Surplus, Crisis, and Opposition in Globalizing California by Ruth Wilson Gilmore and The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander, and they will also watch the Oscar-nominated documentary Thirteenth.
 Each of these units culimnates in an essay assignement.